 Dow Gardens and Library

 There is currently a walkway to additional parking at the Grace A. Dow Memorial Library.
 This walkway overlooks the Snake Creek watershed.
+On our second visit, my daughter and I parked at the library because the main lot was full.

 Thoughts on Whiting Forest Canopy Walk

-At the same time, that our tweens would have a great time, there is plenty for little kids to enjoy.
+There is plenty for little kids to enjoy.
 Aside from the rope bridge, a stroller can travel the entire canopy walk.
 The playground was full of toddlers and preschoolers on our visit (weekday morning).

 Visit Whiting Forest of Dow Gardens